iCMDdev/SednaCube/README.md

 # SednaCube
-Source code for Sedna PocketQube Team's data logging device
+SednaCube is Sedna PocketQube Team's data logging device, submitted for the Qube2Space competition.
+Source code and schematics are available here.